robindrost/docs-1/docs/android-sdk.md

 ## Change log

+### 1.6.7

+- Added "Error" event for analytics.
+- Added "PinPointID" to Sentry tags.
+- Added missing fields to "Connection Change" and "Switch Bitrate" events.

 ### 1.6.6

-Fixed paid version of SDK was not using default error overlay.
+- Fixed paid version of SDK was not using default error overlay.

 ### 1.6.5

-Fixed analytics values (EdgeServer, VideoURL) not being reported sometimes.
+- Fixed analytics values (EdgeServer, VideoURL) not being reported sometimes.

 ### 1.6.4

-Fixed a crash occured when player.dispose() method was called due to uiElementsHandler not being able to find the player instance.
+- Fixed a crash occured when player.dispose() method was called due to uiElementsHandler not being able to find the player instance.